E-wave112/fincra-node-sdk/README.md

 **Note:**

-- The sandbox is optional, if you don't specify it, it will default to false, and you will be using the [production(live)](https://api.fincra.com/) API.
+- The sandbox field is optional, if you don't specify it, it will default to false, and you will be using the [production(live)](https://api.fincra.com/) API.
 For example:

 ```javascript
 const fincra = new Fincra(PUBLIC_KEY, PRIVATE_KEY);